FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-4{ts:line-numbers}

+## Transferring Assets To Multiple Contracts

+Similar to the `Account.batchTransfer` method, you can transfer multiple assets to multiple contracts using the `Account.batchTransferToContracts` method.
+Here's how it works:

+<<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-5{ts:line-numbers}

 Always remember to call the `waitForResult()` function on the transaction response.
 That ensures the transaction has been mined successfully before proceeding.

 ## Checking Balances